Pelvic Exercises provides Physiotherapy exercise videos, information and products that improve your health and pelvic floor fitness.

 Pelvic Floor Safe Exercises

-Pelvic floor safe exercises include:
+Pelvic floor safe exercises recommended by Michelle include:

 Some women have a greater risk than others of pelvic floor overload with some general exercises.
 The key to choosing the best physical activities for your body is to know your risk of injury and match this with the appropriate type of exercise.